 SHEEP - Class subject to change.
 Complete list of classes is available when registering for exhibit.
 1. Youth for the Quality Care of Animals (YQCA) certification is required.

 - 2. The County Fairbook will list exhibit times. - 3.
-All market lambs MUST be docked and castrated. - 4.
+All market lambs MUST be docked and castrated.
+Market lambs may be ewes or wethers. - 4.
 All purebred-breeding animals must be registered in the name of the exhibitor and must have an ear tag. - 5.
 Date for computing age of sheep will be September 1st of the previous year. - 6.
-ALL rams must be purebred.

-7. ALL sheep must be docked.
+ALL rams must be purebred. - 7.
+ALL sheep must be docked.